-Hudson (Hudson-Athens), NY|
+|Hudson (Hudson-Athens), NY|

 Description: Henry Hudson was commissioned by the Dutch East India Company in 1609 to find a passage to the “islands of spicery” that would eliminate the lengthy and expensive voyage around Africa’s Cape of Good Hope.
-Provided with the eighty-ton ship Halve Maen and a crew of twenty, Hudson embarked on his journey in early April of that year, and in September he traveled as far inland as present-day Albany, on what was later named the Hudson River in his honor, before shallow waters convinced him that the river wasn’t the fabled passage.
+Provided with the eighty-ton ship Halve Maen and a crew of twenty, Hudson embarked on his journey in early April of that year, and in September he traveled as far inland as present-day Albany, on what was later named the Hudson River in his honor.
+Shallow waters eventually convinced Hudson that the river wasn’t the fabled passage.